-Best Credit Cards Canada
+The Best Credit Cards in Canada 2020

 If you’re in the market for a brand-new card, now’s a great time to shop around.
 Many of the best Canadian credit cards are luring new customers with lucrative welcome bonuses, competitive terms and other useful perks.

 Not all credit cards are a good value, so it’s smart to compare offers.
 You’ll also want to think about what you’re looking for in a credit card.

 The best card for you will depend on your spending and credit habits, monthly budget, current debt levels and future plan.

 How to Compare Credit Cards

 Before you start comparing offers, first ask yourself what you want and need in a credit card.
 Are you looking for a simple, low commitment cash back card to use for everyday expenses?

 A TD Canada Trust credit card that offers extra cashback on gas and groceries may be a good fit.
 Or, are you looking for help fund your next vacation?